-This information is for you if you wish to know more about diabetes that develops in pregnancy (gestational diabetes) or have been told that you have gestational diabetes.
-It tells you:
+This information is for you if you wish to know more about diabetes that develops in pregnancy or if you have been offered testing for gestational diabetes.

 - What gestational diabetes is